ufukozsoy/sem/use-cases/city_report_use_case.md

-# CITY REPORT USE CASE: Produce a set of Reports on information related to Countries
+# COUNTRY REPORT USE CASE: Produce a set of Reports on information related to Cities

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *user* I want to *to produce reports regarding city populations in the world & different countinents/regions* so that *I can support reporting of the organisation.*
+As an *user* I want to *to produce reports regarding country populations in the world & different countinents/regions* so that *I can support reporting of the organisation.*

 ### Scope